TrellixVulnTeam/swahilipython_SCMU/Doc/library/audioop.rst

          new_frames = audioop.lin2lin(frames, old_width, 1)
          new_frames = audioop.bias(new_frames, 1, 128)

-      The same, in reverse, has to be applied when converting from 8 to 16, 24 or 32 bit width samples.
+      The same, in reverse, has to be applied when converting kutoka 8 to 16, 24 or 32 bit width samples.